TLDR

 Little Round Top was one of the deadliest spots on the Gettysburg battlefield.
 On July 2, 1863, the fighting here resulted in 134 Union casualties and 279 Confederate deaths in a relatively small space, earning the slope below the nickname "The Valley of Death."
 The Union victory came at tremendous cost, with men falling in desperate hand-to-hand combat as Colonel Joshua Chamberlain's 20th Maine held the crucial position against repeated Confederate assaults.

-The intensity of the fighting and the sheer number of men who fell in those few hours is believed to be why Little Round Top remains one of the most paranormally active areas of the battlefield.
+The intensity of the fighting and the sheer number of men who fell in those few hours is likely why Little Round Top remains one of the most active spots on the battlefield for reported hauntings.
 The ghost most often encountered is Gideon, a young drummer boy for the Union Army who died in battle.
-Drummer boys served critical roles signaling commands and keeping troops in formation—they were also often among the youngest casualties.
+Drummer boys served critical roles signaling commands and keeping troops in formation -- they were also often among the youngest casualties.

-The area around Little Round Top frequently experiences cold spots even on warm summer days.
+The area around Little Round Top frequently gets noticeably cold even on warm summer days.
 Visitors report feeling touched by unseen hands, hearing whispered voices, and seeing strange lights moving among the boulders after dark.
-Photography equipment sometimes malfunctions, batteries drain inexplicably, and EMF detectors spike without explanation.
+Photography equipment sometimes malfunctions, batteries drain for no reason, and EMF detectors spike without explanation.

 The monument to the 20th Maine sits atop the position they defended so fiercely.
 Many visitors report feeling an overwhelming sense of sadness and reverence when standing there, as if the spirits of the fallen still guard the ground they gave their lives to hold.